Soga238/berry/docs/basic-concepts.md

 ### Statements

-Statements are divided into expression statements, `if` statements, `while` statements, `for` statements, function definition statements and class definition statements.
+Statements are divided into expression statements, `if` statements, `while` statements, `for` statements, function definition statements, and class definition statements.

 An expression statement may be an assignment operation or a function call.